Notice of Pre-AIA or AIA Status

 Regarding claim 47, the balloon and tubular housing are configured to substantially restrict fluid flow through the blood vessel when the balloon is inflated in the same manner as the device of the instant application (i.e., by blocking a portion of the blood vessel).

-Honda further teaches that an imaging catheter (bundle 7a may be coated in Teflon, which is considered to form the catheter; col.6, ll.
+Regarding claim 51, Honda further teaches that an imaging catheter (bundle 7a may be coated in Teflon, which is considered to form the catheter; col.6, ll.
 3-15) and a fiber optic wire/cable (7a) extending at least partially through the imaging catheter, wherein the fiber optic wire/cable is configured to image the blood vessel and material surrounding the tubular housing (as understood in view of col. 5, ll.
 58-col. 6, ll.
 2).
-Honda teaches flushing the field in proximity to the distal end of the fiber optic wire in order to clear a visual field.
+Honda teaches flushing the field in proximity to the distal end of the fiber optic wire in order to clear a visual field (col. 11, ll.
+45-67).
 Gifford discloses flushing the field in proximity to the tubular housing.
-It would have been obvious to perform the imaging after flushing with the fluid in order to ensure a clearer view as taught by Honda.
-Honda does not expressly disclose imaging through optical coherence tomography (OCT).
+It would have been obvious to modify the prior art of Gifford to include imaging, and to perform the imaging after flushing with the fluid in order to ensure a clearer view as taught by Honda.

 Maschke discloses another atherectomy catheter and further discloses that the device may comprise optical fibers configured to transmit light to an analysis apparatus where the interference of the reflected light with the reference light is analyzed in order to generate an image based on optical coherence tomography ([0025]).
 According to Maschke, OCT imaging delivers high-resolution images which comparatively accurately reproduce in particular the structures close to the vessel surface ([0025]).
-It would have been obvious to one of ordinary skill in the art to have modified the prior art of Gifford and Honda to configure the fiber optic wire bundle to transmit an optical coherence tomography signal, and to include the step of imaging the blood vessel and atherosclerotic material through optical coherence tomography in order to deliver high-resolution images of structures close to the vessel surface as taught by Maschke.
+It would have been obvious to one of ordinary skill in the art to have modified the prior art of Gifford as modified by Honda, Jackson, and Briscoe to configure the fiber optic wire bundle to transmit an optical coherence tomography signal, and to include the step of imaging the blood vessel and atherosclerotic material through optical coherence tomography in order to deliver high-resolution images of structures close to the vessel surface as taught by Maschke.

 Conclusion